ArianitLikaj7/AlgoritmetESortimit/README.md

-# AlgoritmetESortimit
+#InsertionSortVsMergsort
-In the file InsertionSortVsMergsot: I implemented the insertionSort and MergeSort algorithms and compared their performance
+In the file InsertionSortVsMergsort: I implemented the insertionSort and MergeSort algorithms and compared their performance

 # MaxSubArray